dejanu/DataSets/README.md

 # Model interaction

 1) Define the interaction with the data science models: REST?
 RPC calls RabbitMQ?
 Kafka Message Bus?
 2) Plan to use notebooks (Jupyther, Azure Notebook, Google colab)
+3) Model retraining (Cron for the pipeline or Airflow)